dotnet/fsharp/TESTGUIDE.md

 * Run as Administrator, or a handful of tests will fail

 * Making the tests run faster
-  * NGen-ing the F# bits (fsc, fsi, FSharp.Core, etc) will result in tests executing much faster.
-Make sure you run `src\update.cmd` with the `-ngen` flag before running tests.
   * The FSharp and FSharpQA suites will run test cases in parallel by default.
 You can comment out the relevant line (look for `PARALLEL_ARG`) to disable this.
   * By default, tests from the FSharpQA suite are run using a persistent, hosted version of the compiler.
 This speeds up test execution, as there is no need for the `fsc.exe` process to spin up repeatedly.
 To disable this, uncomment the relevant line (look for `HOSTED_COMPILER`).